-19 Flood Investigations Statutory roles in planning for surface water drainage.
-Keeping asset registers of structures and features which have a significant effect on local flood risk.
-District Council (South Oxfordshire District Council) Input to National and Local Authority Plans and Strategy Preparation of a Local Plan to guide development.
-The competent determining authority for planning applications and have the ultimate decision on the suitability of a site in relation to flood risk and management of surface water run-off.
+Risk Management Authority (RMA) Strategic Level Operational Level District Council (South Oxfordshire District Council) Input to National and Local Authority Plans and Strategy Preparation of a Local Plan to guide development.
+The competent determining authority for planning applications and have the ultimate decision on the suitability of a site in relation to flood risk and management of surface water runoff.
 Responsibilities for emergency planning as a responder to a flood event.
 Own and manage public spaces which can potentially be used for flood risk management.